swiss-territorial-data-lab/proj-rooftops/README.md

 python scripts/occupation_classification/random_forest.py config/config_occupation_classification.yaml
 ```

-The other scripts are attempts to detect objects based on intensity.
-The results were not as good as expected and were therefore not implemented.
+Other scripts are present in the folder `scripts/occupation_classification`.
+Their goal is to detect objects based on intensity.
+The results were not as good as expected and were therefore not implemented in the final workflow.

 ## LiDAR segmentation